 Closed wedge osteotomy:

-A predetermined bone size is removed from the point of maximum deformity with the base of the wedge on the convex surface of the deformity.
+Predetermined bone size is removed from the point of maximum deformity with the base of the wedge on the convex surface of the deformation.

 The space closes, correcting the angle and fixed.